LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Pointer arithmetic and comparison shall be limited to just array objects and within the bounds of said array object.
 The most preferred arithmetic method is using the `[]` operator to access elements.
 It is explicit in saying it is done on an array and at this index.
-The index should be validated that is it within bounds, and that overflows have not occured.
+The index should be validated that is it within bounds, and that overflows have not occurred.
 You do not need to account for the size of the elements when indexing since it is handled automatically.
-`struct_array + 1` will go one index forward while `struct_array + sizeof(struct)` will index forward how ever much the size of the struct is.
+`struct_array + 1` will go one index forward while `struct_array + sizeof(struct)` will index forward however much the size of the struct is.
 This means if the size of the struct is 8 it will index 8 times instead of 1 time.
 MISRA C rules 17.1 - 17.4 explains some other rules on what is best.